-This results in high levels of pro-inflammatory molecules circulating throughout the body, which may aggravate acne (
+This results in high levels of pro-inflammatory molecules circulating throughout the body, which could theoretically worsen acne (

 Elimination diets work by temporarily restricting the number of foods in your diet in order to eliminate triggers and achieve symptom relief, then systematically adding foods back while tracking your symptoms and looking for patterns.

-This remains a promising area of research to help better understand how food, the immune system and inflammation affect acne development (
+While more research is needed, this remains a promising area of research to help better understand how food, the immune system, and inflammation affect acne development.

 Food sensitivity reactions can increase the amount of inflammation in the body, which theoretically may worsen acne.
 However, no studies to date have been conducted on the topic.

 While the foods discussed above may contribute to the development of acne, there are other foods and nutrients that may help keep your skin clear.
 These include:

-- Omega-3 fatty acids: Omega-3s are anti-inflammatory, and regular consumption has been linked to a reduced risk of developing acne (
+- Omega-3 fatty acids: Omega-3s are anti-inflammatory, and regular consumption has been linked to a reduced risk of developing acne in some older studies (

-- Probiotics: Probiotics promote a healthy gut and balanced microbiome, which is linked to reduced inflammation and a lower risk of acne development (
+- Probiotics: Probiotics promote a healthy gut and balanced microbiome, which is linked to reduced inflammation and a lower risk of acne development.
+More research is needed to determine which strains may be most beneficial (

 - Green tea: Green tea contains polyphenols that are associated with reduced inflammation and lowered sebum production.
 Green tea extracts have been found to reduce acne severity when applied to the skin (

 sugar, improve insulin sensitivity, and inhibit the growth of acne-causing bacteria, which may reduce acne (

-- Paleolithic-style diets: Paleo diets are rich in lean meats, fruits, vegetables and nuts and low in grains, dairy and legumes.
-They have been associated with lower blood sugar and insulin levels (
+- Paleolithic-style diets: Paleo diets are rich in lean meats, fruits, vegetables, and nuts and low in grains, dairy, and legumes.
+They have been associated with lower insulin levels, which could be benefit acne (

 - Mediterranean-style diets: A Mediterranean diet is rich in fruits, vegetables, whole grain, legumes, fish, and olive oil and low in dairy and saturated fats.
 It has also been linked to reduced acne severity (

-Summary Consuming a diet rich in omega-3 fatty acids, probiotics, green tea, fruits and vegetables may be protective against the development of acne.
-Vitamins A, D and E, as well as zinc, may also help prevent acne.
+Consuming a diet rich in omega-3 fatty acids, probiotics, green tea, fruits, and vegetables may be protective against the development of acne.
+Vitamins A, D, and E, as well as zinc, may also help prevent acne.